 Unlike most smartphones in the XCover series, the new XCover Pro flaunts a more modern-day design.
-It gets a 6.3-inch LCD display with a 20:9 aspect ratio and a punch hole on the top left corner.
+It has a 6.3-inch LCD display with a 20:9 aspect ratio and a punch hole on the top left corner.
 The screen can be operated with wet hands or while wearing gloves.
 The phone is powered by Samsung’s octa-core Exynos 9611 silicon, paired with 4GB RAM and 64GB storage.
 It gets a 4,050mAh battery with 15W fast charging.

 The dual primary camera setup on the Galaxy XCover Pro includes a 25MP wide-angle lens and an 8MP ultra-wide sensor.
 On the front is a 13MP selfie snapper.
-What’s different about the XCover Pro is that unlike recent Samsung smartphones, it comes with a removable battery.
+What’s different about the XCover Pro is that, unlike recent Samsung smartphones, it comes with a removable battery.
 That said, it’s also IP68 water and dust resistant, and carries US military standard certification (MIL-STD-810) for durability and ruggedness.

 It features two programmable buttons that allow users to turn the flashlight on/off or create text messages by using their voice.
 The volume keys and power button/fingerprint reader are separate.